-So you see, the scaled score you see in your result is done after normalizing basic score (number of correct answers x 3 – number of incorrect answers x 1).
+The scaled score you see in your result is done after normalizing basic score (number of correct answers x 3 – the number of incorrect answers x 1).

 After scaling scores, it is further converted to percentile.
 CAT percentile is a measure indicating the percentage of students below which that given percentage of test takers fall.
 For example, the 20th percentile is the value below which 20% of the test takers may be found.

 - Click here to download CAT 2017 Exam Analysis – Slot 1